smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 The contents of the app's menu are populated by the RPC `UI.AddCommand`.
 Each `UI.AddCommand` received corresponds to an individual menu item.
 When the user selects a menu item via the UI, the HMI should send a `UI.OnCommand` notification.
 It is best practice to exit the menu after a user makes a selection from the list of commands.

+!!!
+NOTE
+Several menu items can have the same menuName.
+It is the app developer's responsibility to make commands clear to the user and not confusing in the case that several commands are given the same name.
+!!!

 There are some minor customization options available for the app menu.
 An HMI can choose to implement the app menu in a tile view, list view, or both.
 If an app has a preference for a type of menu layout, the HMI will receive a `UI.SetGlobalProperties` request from SDL Core containing this preference in the `menuLayout` field.

 SDL also supports nested submenus which can be created using the RPC `UI.AddSubMenu`.
 If this request does not contain a `parentID` parameter (or `parentID` is 0) then the submenu should be made accessible by the top level menu.
 If the request contains a `parentID`, the new submenu should be added as an item to the submenu who's `menuID` matches the incoming `parentID`.